-Students generally answered questions with good language use and most of them met the comprehension points needed.
+Candidates generally answered questions with good language use and most of them met the comprehension points needed.
 Again, more attention should be paid to accuracy (gender agreement and spelling).
-However, some students showed an outstanding level of using expressions and adjectives to describe their chosen topic, and their answers were pleasant to read.
+However, some candidates show outstanding level of using expressions and adjectives to describe their chosen topic, and their answers were pleasant to read.